pnsaeta/p064/docs/PR-Ideas.md

 ### Double Pendulum

 A double pendulum consists of a two point masses suspended from light, rigid rods, with the second rod attached at the first mass.
+If released from rest at small amplitude, such a system is well behaved; its motion can be described as a combination of two normal modes.
+In a normal mode, both particles oscillate at the same frequency.
+Mass-spring systems (molecules, crystals) exhibit this behavior, as well.
+However, because the gravitational torque is a **nonlinear** function of displacement angle, when given sufficient initial energy, the double pendulum exhibits remarkable, chaotic behavior, as illustrated in <a href="#Fig2">Figure 2</a>.

 <p class="center" markdown="0">
   <img src="figs/Double-Pendulum.mp4" style="width: 600px;" alt="double pendulum">